pepollms/tracker/_doc/op_4_setup_and_config.md

 The target software system shall use a GNU/Linux platform.
 All supporting software tools shall use open source software only.

-The system uses the following:
+The system uses the following major components:

 * GitHub - web site for hosting the static web pages for testing and possibly for production.
 * PostgreSQL - relational database to hold all system data.